Stefy-M/Notes-/JS Notes.md

 ## MongoDB w/ Nodejs

-- can insert an object straight into the db
+- Can insert an object straight into the db
-- make sure to always check for err!
+- Make sure to always check for err!

 ```javascript
 var MongoClient = require('mongodb').MongoClient;